junokims/wildlyfe/README.md

 Then, copy the htdocs folder into the directory where you have installed XAMPP.

 To insert a database, go to localhost/phpmyadmin.

+To navigate our webpage, please begin from localhost/welcome.php!